 To capture the stochastic nature in execution time of each task type (e.g., those arising from data-size differences in tasks), we use Probability Mass Functions (PMF).
-In an inconsistently HC system, the execution time PMF of different task types on different machine types are maintained in a matrix called a Probabilistic Execution Time (PET) [1], [20].
-As we consider the HC systems are deployed to offer a specific service (e.g., video streaming), the type of arriving task requests are limited and known.
+In an inconsistently HC system, the execution time PMF of different task types on different machine types are maintained in a matrix called a Probabilistic Execution Time (PET)^[1,22].
+As we consider the HC system is deployed to offer a specific service (e.g., video streaming), the type of arriving task requests are limited and known.
 As such, the PET matrix has a limited and constant size.
-In practice, the PMFs of the PET matrix can be built from historic execution time information of each task type on each machine type and modeling them via a histogram in an offline manner [29].
+In practice, the PMFs of the PET matrix can be built from historic execution time information of each task type on each machine type and modeling them via a histogram in an offline manner^[33].
 Thus, we assume that such a PET matrix is available in our HC system.

 In our system, as seen in Figure 1, heterogeneous tasks dynamically arrive into a batch queue of unmapped tasks with no prior knowledge of the timing or order.
 The intensity of tasks arriving to the HC system (i.e., oversubscription level) also varies.
-To limit the compound uncertainty and maintain accuracy of mapping decisions, machines use limited-size local queues to process their assigned tasks in a first-comefirst-serve (FCFS) manner.
+To limit the compound uncertainty and maintain accuracy of mapping decisions, machines use limited-size local queues to process their assigned tasks in a first-come-first-serve (FCFS) manner (called machine queue).
+Such machine queues need to be large enough to not cause machine idling between mapping events.
+However, excessively large machine queues compounds the uncertainty in completion time that leads to imprecise mapping decisions.
 A mapping event occurs upon arrival of a new task or when a task gets completed.
 Before the mapping event, tasks that have missed their deadlines are dropped (removed) from the system.
 Then, the mapping event attempts to map tasks from the batch queue.
 This happens until either the machine queues are full, or there are no more unmapped tasks.
 We assume that once a task is mapped to a machine, its data is transferred to that machine and it cannot be remapped due to data transfer overhead.
-It is assumed that each task is independent and executes in isolation on a machine, with no preemption and no multitasking [30], [31].
+It is assumed that each task is independent and executes in isolation on a machine, with no preemption and no multitasking^[34,35].

-To map tasks to machines, the mapper creates a temporary (virtual) queue of machine-task mappings and calculates the completion time distribution of each unmapped task on heterogeneous machines, as explained in the next section.
+To map tasks to machines, the mapper creates a temporary queue (aka, virtual queue) of machine-task mappings and calculates the completion time distribution of each unmapped task on heterogeneous machines, as explained in the next section.